Donate a Turkey this Christmas - Donate here.

 Frozen is convenient.
 Pop it straight in your own freezer, and it’s on hand whenever you need it – no last-minute trips to the shops.

 Frozen means less waste.
 Defrost as much as you need at any one time – no more.
-You can take advantage of our fantastic offers on selection packs, and not waste a thing.
+You can take advantage of our fantastic offers on meat boxes, and not waste a thing.

 Frozen means freshness.
 For our meat, it’s matured, but for our fish, veg and other goodies, it means they’re fresh – no hanging around in storage or on supermarket shelves.